patricklecuyer/securitybot/README.md

 docker run -p 8888:8888 -e DB_NAME=securitybot -e DB_USER=root -e DB_HOST=127.0.0.1 -e DB_PASS=password securitybot frontend
 ```

+A docker-compose file is provided for ease of use. docker-compose up will start database, bot and frontend.
+Frontend and API server will be available on port 8888.
+Database content will be stored in persistent volume `mysql-securitybot`.
+Slack-related, Duo related and database password environment variables must be set for docker-compose stack to run properly.

 ## Architecture
 Securitybot was designed to be as modular as possible.
 This means that it's possible to easily swap out chat systems, 2FA providers, and alerting data sources.